 Once you decide on a partnered lender, applying for an FHA loan works just like any other mortgage.

-A representative from the lender will check your credit score, income, debt, and more to make sure you fit the requirements listed in the last section of this article.
+A representative from the lender will check your credit score, income, debt, and more.
+They need to make sure you fit the requirements listed in the last section of this article.

 Once you’re approved, you’re well on your way to owning a home in Missouri.